-Radio City’s South Park -festivaali was held in Tampere for the second time this year, but in spite of its young age, Live Nation has already organized a secondary mini-festival in Helsinki under the same name.
-The one-day Helsinki edition was set to take place at Jäähalli, featuring only four bands.
+Radio City’s South Park -festivaali was held in Tampere for the second time this year, but despite its young age, Live Nation has already organized a secondary mini-festival in Helsinki under the same name.
+The one-day Helsinki edition was set to take place at the Helsinki Ice Hall, featuring only four bands.
 However, the line-up relied on quality instead of quantity: progressive metal legends Dream Theater would headline the event, supported by atmospheric rock masters Anathema, the Finnish rock sensation, Von Hertzen Brothers, and the newcomer, At the Hollow.
 The gig was set to take place on August 2nd, 2015, just about two months after the festival in Tampere.

 For a person like myself – a fan of Dream Theater and Anathema who liked the little he’d heard from Von Hertzen Brothers – this was to be the highlight of the summer.
 That’s why it was a bummer to hear that the festival would be moved to Kulttuuritalo, and Von Hertzen Brothers and At the Hollow would be dropped from the bill.
 However, the two bands I actually was a fan of were still going to play, and I’d never been to Kulttuuritalo before, so I was still excited to go.